Succeeding in Science

 Studying for Exams

 Studying for exams is not difficult if you approach it correctly.
 Remember that you should start preparing for your exams on the first day of classes.
 Be strategic in your note taking, attend all of your classes, read ahead and make sure you know the areas in which you are having problems so that you can ask questions in class, during your professor's office hours or your TA's.
 Knowing what you don't know can save you a lot of time in the long run.
+Starting to truly learn the material on day one means that you are spending the time on comprehension, not just memorizing.

 Exam Preparation Tips